Fraud using Bank Account Numbers.

 Fraud using Bank Account Numbers

-Bank Account Number for Fraud
+Using your Bank Account Number Fraudulently

 If someone has your bank account number, but not your routing number (BSB number Australia, Sort Code UK), the financial harm they can inflict is limited.
 For instance, it would be difficult to withdraw money from your account or create new debits without being able to identify which bank your account is at.
 But if someone has both your bank account and routing number, they can make fraudulent purchases.